All Episodes

 I'm sorry.

-I mean, uh my doctor, my twenty five hundred dollars going down to my premiums.
+I mean, my doctor, my $2,500 going down to my premiums.

 So here's what's going on in the House of Representatives.

-Democrats and Republicans are not voting for this.
+I'm sorry, Democrats and Republicans are not voting for this.

 We've got Republicans.

-And uh yeah, and mine's a little slower.
+And yeah, and mine's a little slower.

-Oh, this is off C-span too.
+Oh, this is off C-SPAN too.

-It takes two sixteen, two I think it's two sixteen.
+It takes 216, I think it's 216.

-There this is done.
+This is done.

 Trade adjustment assistance, the so-called TAA, again, why do we need TAA if this thing doesn't displace American workers?